 Note by the secretariat : Although this proposal was received in due time for issuance as an official document, and should be considered as an official proposal, it is reproduced in English only as an informal document since editorial work is still expected and therefore, due to the size of the documents, the secretariat considers that it is premature to have it translated into French at this stage.

 GENERAL TABLE OF CONTENTS

-Section Page
+Chapter Page

 1. GENERAL INTRODUCTION (Introduction, Layout, Precedence of hazard characteristics, Safety, General conditions for testing, Recommended tests and Reporting)

 PART I: CLASSIFICATION PROCEDURES, TEST METHODS AND